Making the Elite: Top Jobs, Disparities, and Solutions: Interpretation, Contributions, and Alternative Explanations

-Given the evidence above, the earnings disparities are plausibly due to non-technical personal interviews that inquire about characteristics correlated with socioeconomic status.
-Such interviews are more likely to reveal caste leading to direct discrimination and, even if HR managers do not value caste \emph{per se}, worsen caste disparities due to indirect discrimination on background characteristics.
+Earnings disparities are plausibly due to non-technical personal interviews that screen on parental background, neighborhood, and cultural fit.
+These characteristics are plausibly weakly correlated with productivity (at the interview round) but are strongly correlated with caste.
+Such interviews are more likely to reveal caste leading to direct discrimination and, even if HR managers do not value caste \emph{per se}, worsen disparities due to indirect discrimination on background characteristics.

-There are also some other key takeaways from the descriptive facts.
-First, since the earnings disparities primarily occur due to non-technical personal interviews, policies informing applicants about job opportunities, modifying student preferences, or improving performance at university are unlikely to close the earnings gap for this population.
+There are \emph{three other key takeaways} from the descriptive facts.
+First, since the earnings disparities primarily occur due to non-technical personal interviews, policies informing applicants about job opportunities, modifying student preferences, or improving performance at university are unlikely to close the earnings gap \emph{for this population}.
 Second, the paper's descriptive facts advance the literature on the detection and measurement of labor market disparities.
-Caste disparities due to discretionary screening practices that value background characteristics are unlikely to be detected through traditional correspondence studies.
+Disparities due to discretionary screening practices that value background characteristics are unlikely to be detected through correspondence studies.
 In addition, recent works studying the role of hiring discretion have either exclusively focused on low-skilled jobs or provided correlational evidence between callback disparities and HR practices being more subjective \citep{hoffmankahn2015,klinerosewalters2021}.
 By collecting data on all steps of the placement process, my paper is the first to decompose the earnings gap at successive stages of job search and quantify the role of a widely employed subjective screening practice---non-technical personal interviews---in determining access to elite jobs.

 Finally, these descriptive facts provide an important example of the kinds of data future researchers may have to collect in \emph{elite, urban-educated} settings to better detect disparities from outwardly neutral screening practices.
 Discrimination based on socioeconomic cues is likely to become more salient in elite, urban-educated settings, as they increasingly become more multi-ethnic and diverse and standard characteristics by which to differentiate groups become less perceptible \citep{loury2002,freeman2011,gaddis2017}.